-Walking and Talking Instruction Lammersville Joint USD, San Joaquin County Matthew Balzarini, Board President; Kirk Nicholas, Superintendent Walking and Talking Instruction is a professional development practice which partners teachers and administrators as they collaboratively observe classroom instruction using a standardized rubric.
+Walking and Talking Instruction Lammersville Joint USD, San Joaquin County Matthew Balzarini, Board President; Kirk Nicholas, Superintendent The Lammersville USD Board of Trustees have set direction to provide their 5,900 students with a 21st Century educational experience.
+This direction is based on the belief that collaborative adult relationships work for students.
+Walking and Talking Instruction is a professional development practice which partners teachers and administrators as they collaboratively observe classroom instruction using a standardized rubric.
+Participant's understanding is built through a calibration exercise before teams observe multiple classrooms per site.
 Rubric based observation data is collected and discussed amongst the entire group of educators with a focus on best instructional practices.
 Ideas are shared and plans made to bring the best practices for implementation back to each school site.

 Professional Development and Digital Learning Department Moreno Valley USD, Riverside County Jesús Holguín, Board President; Martinrex Kedziora, Superintendent; Maribel Mattox, Chief Academic Officer; Sue Buster, Director, Professional Development and Digital Learning; Greg Solomon, Coordinator, Visual and Performing Arts; Angela Dube-Robinson, Professional Development Specialist The Professional Development and Digital Learning Department of Moreno Valley USD is designed to provide high-quality professional development to promote increased achievement.
 Emphasis is placed on providing training and follow-up coaching for all core academic subjects.
 District Professional Development Specialists are assigned to all sites to provide in-class, follow-up coaching.
-PDS plan and present highly effective work-shops, analyze data and develop adopted core curriculum over the district's more than 1,200 teachers.
+PDS plan and present highly effective workshops, analyze data and develop adopted core curriculum over the district's more than 1,200 teachers.
 PDS lead collaborations within departments and grade levels which facilitate teachers and paraprofessionals learning from one another, improve instructional approaches and increase achievement.

 Blended Learning Summit Norwalk-La Mirada USD, Los Angeles County Ana Valencia, Board President; Hasmik J. Danielian, Superintendent; Ernesto Centeno, Instructional Technology Coordinator; Patricio Vargas, Assistant Superintendent Ed.
 Services; Tim Scholefield, Chief Technology Officer; Kelly Baker, Lauren Goodner and Jim Speth, TOSA Technology All schools are investing in classroom technology and online tools to prepare students for college and careers.
 However, most teachers have been trained to teach in non-digital classrooms.
 A new model for professional development is required to help teachers develop the skills needed to use student data, lead connected classrooms and prepare students to thrive and be safe in the Google age.
 Norwalk-La Mirada USD held its first annual Blended Learning Summit in 2015 to support teachers as they began integrating technology in the classroom.
 The Blended Learning Summit is a multi-day conference offering hands-on workshops for all grade levels and content areas.
 Fellow teachers lead the workshops, using curriculum and technology that teachers have in their classrooms.
 Teachers develop a personalized learning plan, choosing workshops that meet their interests and needs.
-Personalized learning and 21st-century classrooms.
+Personalized professional development gives teachers first-hand experience for developing personalized learning and 21st-century classrooms.